Top Things to do in Porto, Portugal!

 Interesting fact about Port wine: there is a long-standing English history coupled with Port wine.
 Shipments of Port were sent to England as early as the 1700’s as English merchants fell in love with the flavours.
 So much so that today, many of the Port Houses still bear very British sounding names (Graham, Taylor, Croft, Osborne and many others).

-Why not consider trying out one of these Port Wine Tasting tours:
+Why not consider trying out one this Port Wine tasting tour.

 Ultimately creating a delicious heart attack on a plate.
 Okay, maybe that’s an exaggeration on my part, but wow, does it pack a punch.
 This carb heavy and indulgent sandwich is not for the faint hearted but is a must try when visiting Porto.